isabella232/medchain-frontend/README.md

 ### 3.2.2.
 Add the correct roster file

-You first need to update `/src/services/roster.ts` to the correct roster, which can be found in `conode/tmp/public.toml` if you followed the instructions above.
+You first need to update `/src/services/roster.ts` to the correct roster, which can be found in `conode/tmp/public.toml` file in the medchain repository (See the [instructions above](#312-start-the-byzcoin-chain)).

 You also want to copy the ID of the genesis DARC and the ByzcoinID into the `/src/services/roster.ts` file.